-Although this remains the main deadline, the Chancellor announced on 24 September that some business may be allowed the option to extend that deadline and pay in smaller instalments up to the end of March 2022, interest free.
-However, this is an opt-in service and business must contact HMRC directly to organise the repayments.
+Although this remains the main deadline, the Chancellor announced on 24 September 2020 that some business may be allowed the option to extend that deadline and pay in up to 11 smaller monthly instalments up to the end of March 2022, completely interest free.
+However, this is an opt-in service and businesses must contact HMRC directly to organise the repayments - we as agents cannot do this for you.

-Any UK business which took advantage of the VAT deferral scheme for payments falling between 20 March 2020 and 30 June 2020.
+Any UK business which took advantage of the VAT deferral scheme for payments falling between 20 March 2020 and 30 June 2020, and who: